clockchip/mega65basic/README.md

         etherload.osx -i 192.168.1.255 -r ./bin/outputfile.prg

 Typically, the broadcast IP is your local IP address with .255 as the last number.
 For example, if your local IP is 192.168.1.77, then your broadcast address will very likely be 192.168.1.255

-7. run it on the real MEGA65 hardware.
+7. Run your programm on the real MEGA65 hardware.

 ## Features